carbon-language/carbon-lang/llvm/docs/MakefileGuide.rst

 directory.
 It is invoked by the ``check`` target elsewhere.
 Each project is free to define the actions of ``check-local`` as appropriate for that project.
-The LLVM project itself uses dejagnu to run a suite of feature and regresson tests.
+The LLVM project itself uses dejagnu to run a suite of feature and regression tests.
 Other projects may choose to use dejagnu or any other testing mechanism.

 ``clean``